Perspective | The spy in your wallet: Credit cards have a privacy problem

 1) The bank

 When I swiped my cards, of course my banks received data.
 What’s surprising is who they can share it with.
 My data helped identify me to Chase’s marketing partners, who send me junk mail.
-Some even got fed to retail giant Amazon, because it co-branded my card.
+Some data even got fed to retail giant Amazon because it co-branded my card.

 Chase would not tell me the specific data it shared from my card or the companies it shared it with.
 Instead, spokeswoman Patricia Wexler listed kinds of data Chase doesn’t share — including “personalized transaction level data.”
 But that leaves room for lots of uses.
 Chase, for example, opts us in to receiving offers from partner companies based on our spending habits.

 This is where the Apple Card is different.
-In the Goldman Sachs privacy statement, its answers to most kinds of sharing is “no.” Goldman still shares information to credit agencies about whether you pay your bills.
+In the Goldman Sachs privacy statement, its answer to most kinds of sharing is “no.” Goldman still shares information with credit agencies about whether you pay your bills.
 But it says it doesn’t feed transactions to marketers or a sister company that mines card data.

 Co-branded card partners get a piece of the action, too.
-Of course Amazon receives data when you buy things on Amazon with its card.
+Of course Amazon receives data when you buy products on Amazon with its card.
 What about other purchases?
 Chase says it shares information with co-brand partners “at a high level only — not specific details around which merchant, and not specific items purchased,” but Wexler declined to be specific.
 Amazon also wouldn’t say exactly what it receives.
-(Amazon CEO Jeff Bezos owns The Washington Post.)
+(Amazon chief executive Jeff Bezos owns The Washington Post.)

 2) The card network

 This is where Apple’s advantage starts to fade.
-Once my banana purchase passed to card networks run by Visa and Mastercard, either might have shared them — in an anonymized form — with businesses ranging from tourism bureaus to Google.
+Once my banana purchase passed to card networks run by Visa and Mastercard, either might have shared them — in an anonymized form — with businesses including tourism bureaus, Google and more.

 The networks, whose main business is connecting banks, have side gigs in aggregating purchases and selling them as “data insights.”
 Visa said it allows clients to see data on populations as small as 50 people, often tied to groups in Zip codes.
 Mastercard wouldn’t disclose its minimum group size.